-Left untreated there are several complications that can occur.
-Eye infections that cause irritation to your eyelids might develop a stye or chalazion.
+Left untreated, several complications can occur.
+Eye infections that irritate your eyelids might develop a stye or chalazion.
 If there is an infection in your tear gland, you might develop dacryostenosis, dacryocystitis, or uveitis.

 Symptoms You Should Watch Out For

 Though many eye infections will go away on their own, that doesn’t make them any less serious.
 If you find that your eye isn’t getting better after an irritant enters it, and is in any way getting worse throughout a day, contact your Summerville, South Carolina eye doctor.

 If any of these symptoms persist for more than an hour, you should consider getting it looked at.
 Having dust go in your eyes and causing them to worry is not an immediate cause for concern, for example, but if a few hours have gone by, you’ve flushed your eye, and there are still problems, you might have something more pressing to deal with on your hands.
 It is always better to be safe than sorry.

 Some treatment methods you can expect when you have an eye infection include:

 For bacterial eye infections, patients can expect to use:

 Viral eye infections can range from serious contaminants to simple dust.
 Most go away on their own, but if the problem persists after a few hours, visit your eye doctor, as you might need an antiviral eye drop or steroid eye drop to reduce the inflammation and clear your eye.
 In some situations, you might have to take oral medication like antibiotics.

 How to Prevent Eye Infections in the Future